ncujouchen/ncujouchen/README.md

-- 👋 Hi, I’m @ncujouchen
+- 👋 Hi, I’m @ncujouchen.
-- 👀 I’m interested in ...
+- 👀 I’m interested in exercising, singing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Programming.
-- 💞️ I’m looking to collaborate on ...
+- 📫 You to reach me by (Email)angel666@g.ncu.edu.tw.
-- 📫 How to reach me ...
+Nice to meet you😀

-# Markdown syntax guide
+# About me

 ## Headers